DIRECT SEEDING FIELD TRIALS

 The results from those five plots so far are as follows:

-Combining all the plots from the three different test sites, it would come out to about 590 survivors from 1582 seeds, or better than one viable seedling for every three seeds carefully placed in the ground.
-If one throws out the 382 seeds that either received no shelter or were from a suspect seed lot, the current seed-to-survivor rate would be 521 out of 1200, or about 43%.
-Doing the same calculation with success rate per two-seed spot with shelters and non-suspect seed batches, it would come out to 364 out of 600, or 61%.
-That 61% rate is slightly lower than the 68% rate a straight probability estimate would predict from a 43% survival rate.
+As an aside, that 61% rate is slightly lower than the 68% per-spot rate a straight probability estimate would predict from a 43% per-seed success rate.
 Part of the explanation might just be the ineptitude of the citizen scientist doing the counting for two of the three trials.
-However, an additional explanation is that the micro-sites between individual spots even within the same test plot will differ, as will the localized calamities.
+However, an additional explanation is that the micro-sites between individual spots even within the same test plot will differ, as will the localized calamities like whether a deer stepped on a shelter.
 Thus, it may be slightly more likely to have either two survivors or no survivors in a given spot than the straight math would predict, a fact that may counsel against trying to increase success rate by planting additional seeds per spot.

 As noted earlier, 2023 was a pretty wet year in our area and, despite record average temperatures, we did not see any extended periods of extreme heat.
 These factors likely contributed to the strong survival and success rates, which were better than those seen in the earlier tests of homemade shelters described further below.
 In any event, the results are encouraging.